mostlybits/playdate-unlicensed-paddle-game-tutorial/tutorial/index.md

 ## Adding crank controls

-Panic went to a lot of trouble to include a crank in the Playdate, and here we are, completely ignoring it, like the hundreds or thousands of hours of engineering effort mean nothing to us.
+Panic went to a lot of trouble to include a crank in the Playdate, and here we are, completely ignoring it, like the thousands of hours of engineering effort mean nothing to us.

 Let's get our crank on.